box/box-ios-sdk/README.md

 #### Adding BoxSDK as a Dependency

-For detailed instructions, please see the [official document for SPM](https://swift.org/package-manager/).
+For detailed instructions, please see the [official documentation for SPM](https://swift.org/package-manager/).

 Getting Started
 ---------------